 Should rape be a gender-neutral crime that includes men and transgender people?

-Predominantly, rape is regarded as a crime committed by men only against women, but it has been seen over time that other genders such as men, homosexuals, and the transgender community are also affected by this crime equally.
+Rape affects people of all genders, including males, homosexuals, and the transgender community, as we have seen over time.
+Rape also affects women.
+This finding underlines the possibility of rape for people of all gender identities and emphasises the fact that men and women may both commit rape.
 In fact, regardless of age, gender, sexual attitude, rape can happen to anybody.
 Although there are a large number of such cases, most of them go unreported because individuals fear that reporting such cases will raise a question about their potency.

 Sec 375 [9] of IPC mentions rape as “sexual intercourse with a woman against her will, without her consent, by coercion, misrepresentation or fraud or at a time when she has been intoxicated or duped or is of unsound mental health and in any case, if she is under 18 years of age”.

 Therefore, the whole definition takes the rape of only women into account and there is no provision for male or third gender rape.
 It shows that if a male rapes another male or female rape a male, there’s no particular law in India.
-All other laws and sections are meant for females only.
+The needs and rights of women alone are the primary focus of all other laws and sections.
 This inequality in the treatment of male rape as a result of female rape affects the equality of our constitution.
-While the meaning of rape is only limited to penetration of the penis or any object in the vagina, the male rape cases are increasing intensively, however, due to the law no action is being taken.
-One such incident took place in 2018 where 4 men in Ghaziabad raped a 20-year-old boy, and an object was inserted into his rectum, but no case was registered as it does not abide by the law.

-Consequently, there is a dire need to amend the rape laws of our country which should not be gender-specific and should consider all the genders as victims and preparators.
-The Patricentric society effeminate males who are raped and as a result, it is less reported.
-While the POSCO act remains gender-neutral there are still to be amendments made in section 375 of IPC.
+Consequently, there is a dire need to amend the molest laws of our country which should not be gender-specific and should consider all the genders as victims and preparators.
+The Patricentric society effeminates males who are raped and as a result, it is less reported.
+Although the POSCO Act upholds gender neutrality, Section 375 of the IPC still need modifications.

 Leave feedback about this